 3. Remove Particle Build-up Under Your Mats

-There's a secret most anti-fatigue mat suppliers don't want you to know.
-Mats can often be repaired; you don't always have to buy new.
+There's a secret most anti-fatigue mat providers don't want you to know: Premium mats can often be repaired if there is a rip or tear, or aged section.
+You don't always have to buy brand-new.
+This is certainly true with AcroMat anti-fatigue mats.

-Minor damage to AcroMat anti-fatigue mats can be repaired in minutes with the AcroMat Repair Kit.
-If you have a major need, simply mail back your mat and we'll fix free of charge; you only pay for the material used.
+Minor damage to AcroMat anti-fatigue mats can be easily repaired in minutes with the AcroMat Repair Kit.
+If you have a major need, our customers can mal back their mat, and we will adjust or update free of charge; customers only pay for the material.

 5. Conduct Regularly Mat Inspections

-6. Avoid Resting Heavy Equipment on Your Mats
+6. Avoid Leaving Heavy Equipment on Your Mats

-Heavy equipment, table legs and chairs can create irreparable divots and holes in your mats.
-Make sure to roll heavy carts and chairs off of your mats after each shift.
-Another option is to design custom cutouts into your mats to avoid heavy equipment all together:
+Heavy equipment, sharp table legs and narrow chairs can create irreparable divots and holes in your anti-fatigue mats.
+Make sure to roll heavy carts and chairs off of your mats at the end of shift.
+Another option is to design custom cutouts into your mats to avoid having to place chairs and other heavy equipment on your mats.

 7. Completely Dry Your Mats After Cleaning